Minor Passport Applicants

 - Provide evidence of relationship between the minor and parents (such as a birth certificate, court order of legal custody) and government-issued identification for both parents.

 - Provide two parent consent.
 U.S. law requires that both parents provide consent authorizing passport issuance for minors under age 16.
-(Minors aged 16-17 need only one parent present at time of interview.)
-Parents must do one of the following:
+For requirements click here.

 Please note that the above is required documentation for all minor applicants, but the Embassy may require additional documentation to verify citizenship, identity, parental relationship or other matters.
 All these documents are required at the time of your appointment.
 To make an appointment, click here.